Ferdinand Guillaume

 Ferdinand Guillaume (1887–1977) was a French-born Italian actor and film director.
-He is often known by his stage name Polidor.
+He often is known by his stage name Polidor.

-In 1910 after working for years in the family circus, he and his brother Natale were hired by Cines Studios where he starred in over a hundred comedy silent shorts billed as the character Tontolini.
+In 1910, after working for years in the family circus, he and his brother Natale were hired by Cines Studios where he starred in over 100 comedy silent shorts billed as the character Tontolini.
 He then went to work for Pasquali Film in Turin.